 How many London landmarks and tourist attractions can you name that start with the letter F?
 Blue Badge Tourist Guide Janice Liverseidge continues our Guide London A-Z video series and provides insights on the famous and not-so-famous landmarks in London starting with the Letter F.

 London landmarks and tourist attractions that begin with the Letter F

 This is the Guide London A-Z. I’m Janice Liverseidge, a London Blue Badge Tourist Guide looking at the Letter F.

 The Foundling Museum

-F is for The Foundling Museum which tells the story of the Foundling Hospital, the UK’s first children’s charity founded over 250 years ago providing a home for abandoned children and was also London’s first public art gallery.
+F is for The Foundling Museum, which tells the story of the Foundling Hospital, the UK’s first children’s charity founded over 250 years ago, providing a home for abandoned children and was also London’s first public art gallery.
 Established after a long campaign by the sea captain Thomas Coram it was supported by the great composer George Frederic Handel and the artist William Hogarth.
-Today the museum brings alive the stories of the children who lived here from the 18th-century through to the 20th-century – remember to bring a tissue as some of the stories are heartbreaking.
+Today the museum brings alive the stories of the children who lived here from the 18th century through to the 20th century – remember to bring a tissue as some of the stories are heartbreaking.

 Fortnum & Mason

 F is for Fortnum & Mason.
 Think of London’s shops and you’ll probably think of Fortnum & Mason and their fantastic food hall, a place for traditional afternoon tea and wonderful hampers of delicious food that have been sent all over the world and was founded in London’s Piccadilly in 1707.
-Amazingly, on the roof of the building are four beehives each over two metres high and Fortnum & Mason sell their honey from here and from other hives in other parts of London in their food hall.
+Amazingly, on the roof of the building are four beehives each over two metres high and Fortnum & Mason sells their honey from here and from other hives in other parts of London in their food hall.